Session | Time |

 Table Talk: Classroom and Academic Scheduling Roundtable | Join our roundtable to connect with colleagues and discuss Classroom and Academic Scheduling current topics.
 This session is well suited for new and seasoned scheduling professionals alike to convene and share best practices. | Jaclyn Pryor | The University of Arizona |

 The Changing Face of DEI: Challenges, Realities, and Opportunities | This round table will provide education professionals a collaborative space to discuss DEI challenges and strategies amid evolving policies.
 Participants will explore legislative impacts, campus climate, and resource allocation while sharing innovative approaches to fostering inclusion.
-Attendees will gain insights and actionable strategies to sustain DEI efforts in changing landscapes. | TBD | |
+Attendees will gain insights and actionable strategies to sustain DEI efforts in changing landscapes. | Jarrell Townsend | Oregon State University |

 Unleashing Potential: The power of multipliers in leadership | Exploring concepts from "Multipliers: How the Best Leaders Make Everyone Smarter" we will explore differences between good leaders (Multipliers) who enhance team performance and bad leaders (Diminishers) who stifle it.
 Attendees will identify their diminishing tendencies and learn how to get the most from their teams. | Ronald Venegas | La Sierra University |

-When Leaders Bloom Together: The Transformative Power of Friendship in Higher Education | Josh Hibbard, Erin Mason, & Julia Pomerenk | Whitworth University, University of Utah, & University of Oregon |
+When Leaders Bloom Together: The Transformative Power of Friendship in Higher Education | In a time of disconnection and burnout, three seasoned leaders explore how friendship can sustain, restore, and empower higher education professionals.
+Through honest storytelling and practical strategies, this session celebrates relational leadership as a source of strength and resilience while helping us all bloom in even the hardest seasons. | Josh Hibbard, Erin Mason, & Julia Pomerenk | Whitworth University, University of Utah, & University of Oregon |